realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/5-1-the-local-end-stability-doctrine-wip.md

 - institutional order
 - non-destructive coexistence

-Local ends that destroy these constraints are **not stabilizing local ends**.
+Local ends that destroy these constraints are not stabilizing local ends.

 Examples include: